 Most of the people living in North America experience freezing temperatures in winter, and for them, a heating system is more than a convenience — it's a matter of survival.
 In the early part of the 20th century, it was common to supply heat by burning coal or oil in a furnace or by boiling water and circulating it through a system of radiators.
 Although these systems still exist in some older homes, they are inefficient and have largely been replaced by more modern central heating equipment, such as gas or electric furnaces or heat pumps.

 Heat pumps, which are appropriate for the more temperate southern parts of the United States, work on a different principle than furnaces.
 Whereas a furnace produces heat directly by either burning gas or using electric heating coils, a heat pump, with the help of an air handler, draws heat from the outdoors air using a process similar to that used by an air conditioner.
-However, while an air conditioner exhausts the warm air outside and recirculates the cooled air, a heat pump recirculates the warm air and exhausts the cooled air.
+However, while an air conditioner exhausts the warm air outside and recirculates the cooled air, a heat pump recirculates the warm air and exhausts the cooled air by reversing the flow of refrigerant.
 This reversal makes it possible to both heat and cool a house with the same system.

 Not all houses rely on central forced-air heating.
-Radiant heat, which is supplied by hot water pipes or electric heating elements installed in the floor, is an energy-saving alternative to forced air that relies on convection for heat distribution.
-Baseboard heaters, which may be hydronic or electric, also rely on convection.
-In houses with hydronic systems, hot water may be supplied by a conventional water heater or — as is common in older homes — by a boiler, and a thermostat regulates temperature by controlling the circulation of the water through the pipes.
+Radiant heat, which is supplied by hot water pipes or electric heating elements installed in the floor, is an energy-saving alternative to forced air that relies on conduction for heat distribution.
+Baseboard heaters, which may be hydronic or electric, rely on convection.
+In houses with hydronic systems, hot water may be supplied by a boiler, and a thermostat regulates temperature by controlling the circulation of the water through the pipes.

 The Basics of Air Conditioning Units